 It’s easy enough for muddiness to creep into the definitions over physician’s contractual work obligations, he said.

 “Obviously, you are going to be paid for your clinical time,” Cleveland said.
 “However, you may have other expectations on you that may not be clinically related but that may take time and be duties that you will need to satisfy on top of providing direct patient care or clinical care.
 For example, will there be any expectations for you to engage in business development after hours?
-Do you need to be present at meetings in a hospital, at the group or at other locations?”
+Do you need to be present at meetings in a hospital, at the group or at other locations?
+How much of your day will it typically take to complete electronic health records?”